openelections/docs/contributingcodeguide.md

 #### Validate

-Validations help ensure data integrity by running queries against results in the data store, typically at the end of the data processing pipeline (i.e., after the initial load and transformations have run).
+Validations help ensure data integrity by running queries against results in the data store, typically after a particular transformation is run (You can link one or more validators with a transformation; see the previous section).

 All validations should be functions prefixed with "validate_" and importable from openelex.us.state.validate (e.g. from openelex.us.md.validate import validate_unique_contests).